 On August 31, 2006 we acquired 60,000 acre-feet of Arkansas River water along with real property and other associated rights.
-In exchange for this, we issued stock to HP A&M and we agreed to pay HP A&M 10% of our tap fees on the sale of the next 40,000 water taps (the "Tap Participation Fees").
-As of February 28, 2007, 38,965 water taps remain subject to the Tap Participation Fees.
-Tap Participation Fee payments made pursuant to the Arkansas

-River Agreement are detailed in Note 3 to the accompanying financial statements.
-As of February 28, 2007, the Tap Participation Fees liability is approximately \$47.1 million.
-The Tap Participation Fees were valued based on a discounted cash flow model using highly subjective assumptions and estimates.
+In exchange for this, we issued stock to HP A&M and we agreed to pay HP A&M 10% of our water tap fees on the sale of the next 40,000 water taps (the "Tap Participation Fee").
+As of May 31, 2007, 38,965 water taps remain subject to the Tap Participation Fee.
+Tap Participation Fee payments made pursuant to the Arkansas River Agreement are detailed in Note 3 to the accompanying financial statements.
+As of May 31, 2007, the Tap Participation Fee liability is approximately \$48.2 million.
+The Tap Participation Fee was valued based on a discounted cash flow model using highly subjective assumptions and estimates.
 We will assess the value of the liability whenever events or circumstances indicate the assumptions used to estimate the value of the liability have changed materially.
-The difference between the net present value and the estimated realizable value (valued as of August 31, 2006) is being imputed as interest expense over an estimated development period, beginning September 1, 2006.
-The Tap Participation Fees are payable when we sell water taps and receive the funds from said water tap sales.
+The difference between the net present value at August 31, 2006, of \$45.6 million and the estimated realizable value of \$104.6 million at August 31, 2006, is being imputed as interest expense over an estimated development period, beginning September 1, 2006.
+The Tap Participation Fee is payable when we sell water taps and receive the funds from said water tap sales.
+The amount of interest to be imputed over the life of the Tap Participation Fee could vary materially depending on the actual results of the new home development in our service area.

-Obligations Payable by HP A&M
+$Obligations \ Payable \ by \ HP \ A\&M$

-Certain of the properties we acquired pursuant to the Arkansas River Agreement are subject to outstanding promissory notes with principal and accrued interest totaling approximately \$14.2 million at February 28, 2007.
+Certain of the properties we acquired pursuant to the Arkansas River Agreement are subject to outstanding promissory notes with principal and accrued interest totaling approximately \$14.3 million at May 31, 2007.
 These notes are secured by deeds of trust on the Properties.
 We did not assume any of these promissory notes and are not responsible for making any of the required payments under these notes.
 This responsibility remains solely with HP A&M. In the event of default by HP A&M, at our sole discretion we may make payments pursuant to the notes and cure the defaults.
 If we do not cure defaults on the notes, we will lose the Properties securing the defaulted notes.
-If HP A&M defaults on the promissory notes, we can foreclose on a defined amount of Pure Cycle stock issued to HP A&M being held in escrow and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. Although the likelihood of HP A&M defaulting on the notes is deemed remote, we will continue to monitor the status of the notes for any indications of default and changes in the status of the Primary Beneficiary of HP A&M pursuant to FASB Interpretation No.

-46(R) Consolidation of Variable Interest Entities (as amended).
-No indications of default existed as of February 28, 2007.
+If HP A&M defaults on the promissory notes, we can foreclose on a defined amount of Pure Cycle stock issued to HP A&M being held in escrow and reduce the Tap Participation Fee by two times the amount of notes defaulted on by HP A&M. Although the likelihood of HP A&M defaulting on the notes is deemed remote, we will continue to monitor the status of the notes for any indications of default and changes in the status of the Primary Beneficiary of HP A&M pursuant to FASB Interpretation No. 46(R) Consolidation of Variable Interest Entities (as amended).
+No indications of default existed as of May 31, 2007.